rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 Even though Ruby is very dynamic, a lot of code that is executed actually is pretty static.
-You almost never create all kinds of dynamic instance variables are runtime and this set is pretty static.
+You almost never create all kinds of dynamic instance variables at runtime and this set is pretty static.
 We can actually use this property to optimize this both in terms of memory usage and speed.